hilton/hilton.github.com/blog/_posts/2020-02-19-maintenance-story-1997.md

 I hadn’t worked on the printing code before.
 Now that I think about it, I would have read the module specification, from the appropriate technical specification volume on the shelf above my desk.
-After all, as newest member of the team, I didn’t want to ask my colleagues vague question like _how does printing work?_
+After all, as newest member of the team, I didn’t want to ask my colleagues vague questions like _how does printing work?_

 I found and fixed the bug in the end.
 I eventually discovered an off-by-one error in the code that calculated whether the list of assets printed next to the map required a second page.